 I absolutely love London, mainly because my top 5 things change all the time – there is so much to do.

 2. Sunday Dim Sum with the family at Royal China on Baker Street

 3. Taking the children to the Olympic cinema in Barnes

 5. The Barbican – my dad used to play violin with the London Symphony Orchestra – I love going to listen to their concerts

 Lastly, which items from The Fold do you have your eye on and why?

-Festive Treat Offer, Featured Collection, FB, Easy Care, AW17-18, Tops & Shirts, Knitwear, Alternative to a Suit, Travel CapsuleSoft and super-refined pure merino knit in flattering ivory, it features a wide round neck and split cuff detail.
-Read more Also available in Navy, Black and Plum$185.00
+Festive Treat Offer, Spring Treat, Featured Collection, FB, Easy Care, AW17-18, Tops & Shirts, Knitwear, Alternative to a Suit, Travel CapsuleSoft and super-refined pure merino knit in flattering ivory, it features a wide round neck and split cuff detail.
+Read more Also available in Navy.$185.00